 There are several toilet types out there, and it’s hard to decide which one is right for you.
 To help with this decision-making process, we’ve compiled information on some key features that each type offers and their ease of access so they may best suit your personal needs while also considering any architectural constraints within the bathroom itself!

-Two Piece Disabled Toilets
+Two Piece Toilets For Disabled Persons

 The most common type of toilet in homes is a two-piece.
 It consists not just of the bowl, but also of an attached pedestal with water tanks on either side that can be quickly removed when needed for adjustments or replacement without needing to take apart any part at all!